 ♫ Listening to: Jeniiwagokigennaname by Hi-Posi ♫

 I used to have a cupcake blog before VeganDollhouse was born (ieatcupcakes.com).
 I just figured I could eat everything in cupcake form for the rest of my life, but, eventually, I wanted to branch out to other food shapes.
 One kind of cupcake I never made for ieatcupcakes.com is a sushi cupcake.
 Better than never, right?

 I used dried butterfly pea flowers to naturally color the sushi rice, and they’re gluten-free by nature, so we can probably even go as far as to call these healthy (at least compared to everything else I make).
-If you like sushi, you might also like my galaxy sushi bowl recipe and my sushi cake recipe.
-The sushi cake recipe can also give you ideas for making other colors of rice to make these even cuter.

 This recipe makes 12 sushi cupcakes.